 Once the retention period expires, Personal Data shall be deleted.
 Therefore, the right of access, the right to erasure, the right to rectification and the right to data portability cannot be enforced after expiration of the retention period.

 The purposes of processing

-The Data concerning the User is collected to allow the Owner to provide its Service, comply with its legal obligations, respond to enforcement requests, protect its rights and interests (or those of its Users or third parties), detect any malicious or fraudulent activity, as well as the following: Analytics, Contacting the User, Data transfer outside the EU, Managing contacts and sending messages, Platform services and hosting, Handling payments, Tag Management, Content performance and features testing (A/B testing), Hosting and backend infrastructure and Traffic optimization and distribution.
+The Data concerning the User is collected to allow the Owner to provide its Service, comply with its legal obligations, respond to enforcement requests, protect its rights and interests (or those of its Users or third parties), detect any malicious or fraudulent activity, as well as the following: Analytics, Contacting the User, Data transfer outside the EU, Managing contacts and sending messages, Platform services and hosting, Handling payments, Tag Management, Content performance and features testing (A/B testing) and Hosting and backend infrastructure.